GeoMOER/moer-info-page/docs/index.md

 ---
-title: Lehre in der AG Umweltinformatik
+title: Teaching in the Lab of Environmental Informatics
 authors:
   - nauss
   - reudenbach